 From Santa Barbara you are going to head north on the 101 to one of California’s hidden gems, San Luis Opisbo.
 Nestled in the heart of the Central Coast Wine Country, SLO is the unofficial headquarters for the region, with towns like Los Osos, Morro Beach and Oceano within striking distance and well worth a visit.
 The Los Padres National Forest is juts outside of town and have numerous trails to explore the region.
 One can’t miss stop once you get into town is Bubblegum Alley.
 Yep, its an entire alley lined with chewed bubblegum.

-Fresno is located in the beautiful San Joaquin Valley, and is the jewel of California’s agricultural heartland, the Central Valley.
+Fresno is located in the beautiful San Joaquin Valley, near the golden coast, and is the jewel of California’s agricultural heartland, the Central Valley.
 Originally founded in 1872 as a stop on the Central Pacific Railroad, today Fresno is a metropolitan city with a population of around 500,000.
 Home to California State University, Fresno is a fun college town with a sophisticated air.
 One point of interest and a must visit is the Forestiere Underground Gardens.
 Created in the early 1900s, the gardens consist of Roman-catacombs-inspired subterranean passages and courtyards.
 Fresno is a multi-cultural city with a number of distinct neighborhoods that highlight its diversity.
 One can’t miss park is the sprawling, trail-lined Woodward Park is home to the Shinzen Japanese Garden.
 Its a great place to stretch your legs.

 Located on the banks of the Kern River, Bakersfield has an important place in the annals of American music.
 It all started in 1954 with Wynn Stewart.
 Known as the Bakersfield Sound, it was the first genre of country music to be significantly influenced by rock and roll, and as a result, the first to rely heavily on electric instrumentation and a defined backbeat The Bakersfield sound became one of the most popular and influential country genres of the 1960s, initiating a revival of honky-tonk music and influencing musical icons like Merle Haggard, Creedence Clearwater Revival and the Grateful Dead.
 Bakersfield keeps that tradition close today with numerous honky-tonk bars and music festivals.
 In addition to the fantastic music scene, Bakersfield is a great outdoor town with numerous recreation opportunities located right outside of town in the Sequoia National Forest.